emilynakano/shining-back/README.md

   {
     "id": 1,
     "title": "How do vaccines Work",
-    "content": "Vaccines differ from other medical drugs in two important ways.
-The first is that they are designed to prevent disease, rather than treat it..", "date: "10/10/2022"
+    "content": "Vaccines differ from other medical drugs in two important ways...", "date: "10/10/2022"
     "progress": "0/4"
   }